eliottjohnson/Obsidian-Vault/Eliott/Stray Fields/Stitching two sequences together.md

 see [[PTC_TRACK#PTC_TRACK simple example]]

 PTC uses thick lens Hamiltonian and is very fast.
-The caveat is that it can't be used with matrices.
+The caveat is that it can't be used with matrices so the solution is to split the tracking in two.

 ![[sitched_sequence_track_ptc.png]]